Raise Your Voice

 The barrage of government and procedural jargon is often confusing and off-putting for new advocates.
 Click here to view a glossary designed to help you learn some of the more commonly-used terms in the legislative process.

-MDF regularly presents advocacy webinars explaining our current issues and campaigns, and provides advocacy trainings at our annual conference.
+Myotonic regularly presents advocacy webinars explaining our current issues and campaigns, and provides advocacy training at our annual conference: FDA 101.

 - If you haven't already done so, register to vote to make your voice heard on important issues!